 Most of the top metabolite features associated with the presence of enterococcal bacteremia reported in this study are novel associations with bacteremia to our knowledge, suggesting there is potential for these to be specific markers of Enterococcal bacteremia.
 Interestingly, two of the top features associated with EcB, 9-oxootre and cyclo(l-phe-d-pro) have been reported to have antimicrobial activity.
 9-oxootre belongs to a class of molecules called oxylipins that can be produced by the LOX, COX and CYP450 pathways 56, has been reported to possess antimicrobial activity on a variety of bacterial and fungal species 57, while also possessing anti-inflammatory activity.
 Cyclo(l-phe-d-pro) belongs to a class of molecules called Diketopiperazines which are the smallest cyclic peptides known and have been isolated from Gram-positive bacteria, fungus, and higher organisms 58.
 It has been demonstrated to possess strong antibiotic activity against Vibrio Anguillarum 59 and likely has antimicrobial activity in other contexts.
-The reduction in these metabolites observed in infection could indicate a consumption of these antimicrobial metabolites produced by the host over the course of combating infection.
+The reduction in these metabolites observed in infection could indicate a consumption of these antimicrobial metabolites produced by the host throughout combating infection.
 One of the other top biomarkers, N6−threonylcarbamoyladenosine, is a nucleoside modification that is found in all kingdoms of life and has been reported to restrict translation initiation to AUG and suppress frameshifting at tandem ANN codons 60, having previously been proposed to be a strong candidate biomarker for COVID-19 infection and severity 61.Three of the most effective metabolites at differentiating healthy from infected have roles as plasticizers including phthalic anhydride, 7-bis(2−ethylhexyl) phthalate, and 5-tris(2−butoxyethyl) phosphate 62,63.
 These differences were likely due to logistical constraints that resulted in subtle differences in the plastics used for plasma collection between sources.
 This highlights the importance of seemingly innocuous components of experimental design when utilizing highly sensitive, untargeted multi-omic approaches, as has been reported elsewhere 64.
 Altogether, while these metabolites represent novel associations with bacteremia to our knowledge, it is unclear if this is due to a lack of metabolic profiling of plasma derived from bacteremia patients in general, or if these are truly unique to EcB.
 To investigate this further, a comprehensive resource allowing for the direct comparison of plasma from multiple types of bacteremia patient populations would be needed.

-Differences between E. faecalis infected samples from E. faecium proved to be less stark than those observed when comparing healthy to infected but we were able to identify a number of features that were able to distinguish the two infection types with moderate performance, correctly predicting the outcome in around ~80% of cases in our dataset.
+Differences between E. faecalis infected samples from E. faecium proved to be less stark than those observed when comparing healthy to infected but we were able to identify several features that were able to distinguish the two infection types with moderate performance, correctly predicting the outcome in around ~80% of cases in our dataset.
 Distinguishing E. faecalis from E. faecium by host response has the potential to be a clinically important diagnostic, as it could inform the optimal choice of antimicrobial therapy more quickly than the current state of the art and conceivably improve patient outcomes as a result.
 However, our data suggests that the ability to distinguish these highly related infections based on systemic host response as observed in plasma is limited to a best case of around 80% accuracy, a degree of predictive power not sufficient to be useful for clinicians who would certainly utilize the slower, but more accurate current methods.